wp-plugins/gravity-forms-salesforce/readme.txt

 == Description ==

+### This is the best WordPress Salesforce plugin, hands down.

 ### Integrate Your Forms with Salesforce
 Add one setting, check a box when configuring your forms, and all your form entries will be added to Salesforce from now on. <strong>Integrating with Salesforce has never been so simple.</strong>